awalmer/cv/src/cv-alt.md

     <p><em>May 2024 – Present</em></p>
 </div>
 <p style="max-width: 80%;" class="link-color-special">
-Building a data sonification toolkit designed to centralize the wide array of sonification resources.
+Building a data sonification toolkit designed to centralize a wide array of sonification resources.
 The aim of this project is to help journalists and information designers learn about sonification and encourage them to use this unique and accessible method of conveying information.
 <br>
 Toolkit: <a href="https://www.sonificationkit.com/" target="_blank">www.sonificationkit.com</a> | Monthly Articles: <a href="https://rjionline.org/person/auralee-walmer/" target="_blank">RJI Online</a>
 </p>